List of Kakuriyo: Bed & Breakfast for Spirits characters: Tenjin-ya staff

-A Yuki-onna who works as a guest room attendant and appears to function as the head maid.
-She initially considered Aoi an unfit bride for Odanna out of jealousy.
-She further considered it her duty to prevent Aoi's marriage to Odanna.
+A Yuki-onna (Snow Woman) who works as a guest room attendant and appears to function as the head maid in training.
+Out of jealousy, she initially considered Aoi an unfit bride for Odanna; she further considered it her duty to prevent Aoi's marriage to Odanna.
 She is in love with Odanna and has been known to call herself his mistress.
 After disgracing herself trying to get Aoi killed, she falls ill with a fever and her unpopularity with the other servants is revealed when Aoi is the only one willing to look after her.
 Following this she becomes closer to Aoi and treats her like a friend.
 She appears to have a previous rivalry with Nene from Orio-ya, possibly because both of them are the hostesses of their respective inns.